 Versioning built into Hava means you can inspect how your architecture looked at any point in time giving you the ability to compare any two revisions via Diff Diagrams

 Let's take a look at the different views of your network topology automatically generated by Hava.

 There are numerous reasons to accurately document your cloud infrastructure.
 Enabling key stakeholders to fully understand your cloud architecture is easily achieved with a good set of accurate interactive diagrams.
 Which means new engineers and external consultants don't waste valuable time working out what you have configured.

-Creating a set of Azure Network Diagrams using Hava is as simple as creating a set of read-only credentials in powershell and entering them into Hava.
+Creating a set of Azure Architecture Diagrams using Hava is as simple as creating a set of read-only credentials in power shell and entering them into Hava.

 Hava will create a set of diagrams based on the discovered resource groups in your Azure account.